kroyxt/elp-documentation/docs/programs.md

 You can download a ZIP file containing a number typer compatible with newer versions of Windows from [here](/elp-documentation/Elp-Win-NumberTyper.zip)

-## Base-12 Number to IPA number and numeral converter
+## Base-12 Number to number word and numeral converter

-This app quickly converts base-12 numbers to their Encapsulated Language word and numeral equivalents.
+This app quickly converts base-12 numbers to their Encapsulated Language number word and numeral equivalents.
-Just type the number you want converted, and the app will generate the appropriate words and numerals!
+Just type the number you want converted, and the app will generate the appropriate number words and numerals!

 <NumberToIpa/>